-The following are search query examples that use search modifiers.
+The following table contains search query examples.

-- To search for all privacy violations in file names that contain jsp with getSSN() as a source, type: category:"privacy violation" source:getssn file:jsp - To search for all file names that contain com/fortify/awb, type: file:com/fortify/awb - To search for all paths that contain traces with mydbcode.sqlcleanse as part of the name, type: trace:mydbcode.sqlcleanse - To search for all paths that contain traces with cleanse as part of the name, type: trace:cleanse - To search for all issues that contain cleanse as part of any modifier, type: cleanse - To search for all suppressed vulnerabilities with asdf in the comments, type: suppressed:true comments:asdf category:!SQL Injection
+To search for Туре All privacy violations in file names that contain jsp with getSSN() as a source category:"privacy violation" source:getssn file:jsp All file names that contain com/test/123 file:com/test/123 All paths that contain traces with mydbcode.sqlcleanse as part of the name trace:mydbcode.sqlcleanse All paths that contain traces with cleanse as part of the name trace:cleanse All issues that contain cleanse as part of any modifier cleanse All suppressed vulnerabilities with asdf in the comments suppressed:true comments:asdf All categories except for SQL Injection category:!SQL Injection All issues that have a value specified for a custom tag labeled version version:! <none></none>